capotandrei/TetraBit/README.md

 00000000 00000001 00000011 00000111 00001111 00011111 00111111 01111111

-We build the following map :
+We build the following map:

         ........

         .......#